atlan-antillia/keras-efficientdet/README.md

 This is a simple extension of the implementation of [EfficientDet](https://github.com/xuannianz/EfficientDet) for object detection on Keras and Tensorflow.
 On detail, please see: [EfficientDet](https://github.com/xuannianz/EfficientDet)

-## About pretrained weights
-* The pretrained EfficientNet weights on imagenet are downloaded from [Callidior/keras-applications/releases](https://github.com/Callidior/keras-applications/releases)
-* The pretrained EfficientDet weights on coco are converted from the official release [google/automl](https://github.com/google/automl).

-Thanks for their hard work.
-This project is released under the Apache License.
-Please take their licenses into consideration too when use this project.

 **NEW Python Scripts [01/05/2021]**
 - EfficientDetFinetuningMode.py